stormchaserroleplaying/stormchaserRPG/Talents/Druid/Warden/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 You summon a spirit of nature that produces an aura to assist you and your allies.
-As a bonus action, the spirit appears at a point that you can with within 60 feet of you.
+Using 1 action, the spirit appears at a point that you can with within 60 feet of you.
 The aura of the spirit extends in a 30-foot radius from that point.
 Though this spirit takes on the chosen form (see list below), it is intangible and is neither a creature nor an object.

-On subsequent turns, you can use a bonus action to move the spirit up to 60 feet to a point that you can see.
+On subsequent turns, you can use 1 action to move the spirit up to 60 feet to a point that you can see.

 The spirit lasts for 1 minute or until you become incapacitated.
 You must finish a short or long rest to use this feature again.